-The programme allows for capacity building in projects addressing global challenges together with low and middle income country (LMIC) supervisors for both UK and LMIC trainees.
+The Programme also allows capacity to build in projects addressing global challenges together with low and middle income country (LMIC) supervisors for both UK and LMIC trainees.
 Our partners include:

 - The African Population and Health Research Centre, Nairobi, Kenya